Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 The game has `GameObject`(s), which has a `Transform` and the components.
 The transform contains the position, scale and rotation.
 The components contains `Component` items, which can have data and functions.
 There are some special components, which can run automatically.
+The engine does not have its own editor, but the [Tiled Map Editor](https://www.mapeditor.org/) is supported.
 If you want to read more, please check the Order of Execution or check the classes documentations under Namespaces.